genderkit/genderkit/_articles/botox.md

 ### Where can I learn more?

-You can read more about botox on the [NHS Choices website](http://www.nhs.uk/Conditions/cosmetic-treatments-guide/Pages/botulinum-toxin-Botox-injections.aspx).
+You can read more about botox on the [NHS website](http://www.nhs.uk/Conditions/cosmetic-treatments-guide/Pages/botulinum-toxin-Botox-injections.aspx).

 ### References